Understanding Vehicle Excise Duty (VED) or "Road Tax" for EVs

 Do expensive electric cars over £40,000 pay more road tax?

-New electric cars (registered on or after 1st April 2025) with a list price of £40,000 or more will also be subject to the expensive car supplement.
+New electric cars (registered on or after 1st April 2025) with a list price of £40,000 or more are subject to the expensive car supplement.
 This means an additional charge (£425 per year) will apply from the second to the sixth year of registration, bringing the total to £620 per year for that period.

 List price |